Administrative Services Department

 Officer Virgil Willoughby

-The Community Services Section contains the Public Information Officer Section and coordinates such community programs as the Citizens Police Academy, Citizens Police Academy Alumni Association, the Cadet Program, the D.A.R.E.
-(Drug Abuse Resistance Education) Program, and the Kid Print ID Program.
+The Community Services Section contains the Public Information Officer Section and coordinates such community programs as the Citizens Police Academy, Teen Citizens Police Academy, Citizens Police Academy Alumni Association, Cadet Program, and the D.A.R.E.
+(Drug Abuse Resistance Education) Program.

 The Elizabethtown Police Department is proud of its commitment to the children within our community.
 D.A.R.E. is currently being taught in every school within the Elizabethtown city limits to include both county and city school districts.